 It is capable of creating a password reset disk that you can use to reset admin password for Windows Server 2008, 2012, 2016, and as well reset the password on other Windows operating systems including Windows 10, 8, 7, Vista and XP.
 Also, it enables you to create a new account with administrative rights and add to your computer.

 Step 1: Create a Windows server 2008 password reset disk

 Since your computer that's running Windows Server 2008 (R2) is inaccessible, please click the link above to download the program on a second computer, and install it.

 Open up the program, insert a blank USB flash drive or CD/DVD media disc onto the computer.

-To create a Windows 2008 Server password reset disk, simply press the "USB device" or "CD/DVD" on the main screen.
-Then the program will begin burning its ISO images files onto the disk you just insert to create a password reset disk.
+Click the USB device or CD/DVD on the main screen and let the program burn its ISO images files onto the disk you just insert to create a password reset disk.

 Note: As you can see in the screenshot, aside from resetting passwords in Windows 2008 Server (R2), the program also gives you ability to add a new account with admin privileges, or delete an existing account on the machine.

-Once done, click the "Reboot" button at the bottom of the screen to restart your computer.
+Once done, click the Reboot button at the bottom of the screen to restart your computer.
 Wait for Windows to boot to the Server 2008 (R2) login screen.

 Congratulations!
 Now you should now be able to log back onto the Windows server 2008 with the password the tool provided above.
 Be sure to change the default password to a new password – one you can remember a little easier!